789it789/Elementary-Discord-Theme/README.md

 # discord-theme

 ## A basic Discord theme.
-### Some costumization in the files may be needed!
+### Some customization in the css files may be needed!
+You will need to change the user ID in the js file!

 ![Discord Theme gif](http://i.imgur.com/rwQbDjf.gif)
 ![alt text](http://i.imgur.com/902WnJM.png)